MohamedSamy853/CAT-Reloaded-Tasks/Task 1 (Candy data)/README.md

 The Candy Power Ranking dataset is a collection of data related to various types of candies.
 The dataset includes information such as candy names, rankings, and survey responses from individuals about their preferences for each candy.
 ## Data Cleaning Process
 The following steps were performed to clean and preprocess the Candy Power Ranking dataset:
-1. <mark>Loading the Dataset</mark>: The dataset was loaded into a pandas DataFrame for easy manipulation and analysis.
+1. ==Loading the Dataset==: The dataset was loaded into a pandas DataFrame for easy manipulation and analysis.
 2.